MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 Next, promote the server to a domain controller of a new forest.

-In this document, the name priv.contoso.local is used as the domain name of the new forest.
-The name of the forest is not critical, and it does not need to be subordinate to an existing forest name in the organization.
+In this guide, the name priv.contoso.local is used as the domain name of the new forest.
+The name of the forest is not critical, and it doesn't need to be subordinate to an existing forest name in the organization.
 However, both the domain and NetBIOS names of the new forest must be unique and distinct from that of any other domain in the organization.

 ### Create a domain and forest